Marc-Salameh/GIN546-ASL-202410/README.md

 Team Members: Marc Salameh, Georges Abou Mrad, Maria Slim, Carole Karam, Joey Bou Younes, Jana El Helou

 The final project contains: <br>
-1- Translate ASL using vision recognition and images worked by Joey and Carole and Maria <br>
+1- Translate ASL using vision recognition and images worked by Joey and Carole <br>
 2- Learn ASL using speech and images worked by Marc and Jana <br>
 3- ASL quiz using speech and images worked by Georges and Maria <br>
 4- Pepper's tablet website design, document templates, PowerPoint presentation, designs, animations, and transitions worked by Marc <br>
 5- Introduction dialog and image displaying worked by Maria and Carole <br>
 6- Tablet's Website integration and Functionality and javascript and event handling by all the team equally <br>
 7- PowerPoint Presentation content and Report Content by all the team equally <br>
 8- Video Shooting by all the team equally <br>